 1. What product do you want to make?

 Contemporary startup literature encourages us to start with the customer, but most of us start off thinking about products, and you don't need to reverse this natural way of thinking.
 So let’s have it— what type of glasses or sunglasses do you want to make?
 Think in terms of details like shape, colour, materials and the like.

 If someone put a gun to your head and said you had to sell 10 pairs by tomorrow, who would you approach?
 These 10 early adopters would be your target customers.
 Family and friends do not count! :)

 3. Why are they going to buy your product?

 Notice that I didn't ask you what your unique value proposition was or what set you apart from every other brand.
 I believe these questions can derail great ideas and lead many aspiring entrepreneurs down rabbit holes.

 There are numerous examples of successful brands all selling basically the same product and thriving (e.g. Nike and Adidas, North Face and Patagonia etc.)!
 How?
-The answer boils down to branding and the emotional connections these companies forge with their customers.
+The answer boils down to the emotional connections these companies forge with their customers.

 In my opinion, all you need to answer is why someone out there would buy from you.
 You can disregard concerns about competition for now.

 4. How are you going to advertise your products to your target customer?

 Did you know that most direct-to-consumer brands spend anywhere from 20% to 50% of their revenue on advertising?
 In other words, for every $100 you make, you may have to spend up to $50 on acquiring customers.